How We Started

 Although established in 2010, our story actually started in 2005.
 Project Dignity founder Seng Choon met Tony (in picture), a polio survivor who dreamt of becoming a chef.
 Tony, however, thought it was impossible with just one functional hand.
 No employers were willing to hire him too.

-It was then when Seng Choon met Hiok Keat (currently Project Dignity's General Manager), an accountant by training who was then running his own themed cafe at Armenian Street.
+It was then when Seng Choon met Hiok Keat (Project Dignity's former General Manager), an accountant by training who was then running his own themed cafe at Armenian Street.

 The two would meet every Sunday while waiting for their sons to finish classes and talk about their vision of opening up a hawker training school for the disabled, wondering why nobody in Singapore was doing it.